mayo1-debug/ChronosAI/README.md

 Chronos AI is a natural language scheduling assistant using OpenAI, LangChain, and Google Calendar.
 It turns user prompts into conflict-free events with optional fallback planning and buffer logic.

-# 📄 Create README.md for Chronos AI
+# 📄 README.md for Chronos AI

-readme_content = """
 # ⏳ Chronos AI – Autonomous Scheduling Agent

 Chronos AI is a natural language-powered scheduling assistant built with **OpenAI**